 When I’m redeeming shopping app offers at those stores, I’ll use the Citi Double Cash Card for up to 2% back.

 For purchases at drugstores, I recommend the Chase Freedom Flex card for 3% cash back.
 Chase Freedom Flex is also a great alternative to the Blue Cash Preferred card for grocery store purchases.
 Here’s why:

 - As of this writing, you can earn 5% back on purchases at grocery stores (up to $12,000) during your first year.

 - Grocery stores are typically one of the 5% bonus categories for three months out of the year.

-Of the three credit cards that I use alongside Ibotta and Fetch Rewards, only the Blue Cash Preferred® Card from American Express carries a $95 annual fee.
+Of the three credit cards that I use alongside Ibotta and Fetch Rewards, only the Blue Cash Preferred® Card from American Express carries a $95 annual fee after the first year.
 Chase Freedom Flex and Citi Double Cash have no annual fee.

 Let’s recap the cards that I use when redeeming Ibotta and Fetch Rewards grocery offers at various types of stores:

 |Citi Double Cash Card||2% Back|